opensumi/github-bot/docs/deploy.md

 yarn run publish:local
 ```

-because we set `name` attribute in `wrangler.toml`，so this func will be depolyed in：
+because we set `name` attribute in `wrangler.toml`, so this func will be depolyed in：

 ```txt
 https://{name}.{user}.workers.dev